 "Then at Bound for Glory, I heard it, and I’m like, ‘This is great!’
 The entrance song is so important for a first impression with the fans.
 It’s not generic guitar riff D; the song fit the character before I was even the character.
 So that helped a lot."

-3. Rob Van Dam on His Wrestling Music: "One of a Kind"
+3. Rob Van Dam on His Wrestling Theme Song: "One of a Kind"

 "While I was with ECW, Paul had brought in a band called Kilgore to redo ‘Walk’ so that we could use that without fearing any repercussions from whoever owned Pantera’s publishing rights.
 Again, more politics.